-In the case of precast bridge girders this concept and practice is deeply ingrained, and yet faulty.
-The fact is, prestressed girders have been standardized for many years, while the technological advances have come in the form of repair materials and techniques.
-If the extent of damage can be determined, repairs to the girder can restore the original strength at a fraction of the cost of replacement.
+In the case of precast bridge girders there has been a tendency toward replacement of damaged girders.
+While the design and construction of new prestressed girders has not changed for many years, major technological advances have come in the form of repair materials and procedures.
+If the extent of damage can be determined, repairs to the girder can restore the original strength at a fraction of the cost and inconvenience of replacement.